Meta's Conversions API integration

 Deduplication

-The solution currently supports two ways of deduplication:
+The solution supports two deduplication methods:

 Limitations